 Browser vendors exercise absolute control over the bits in their binaries because they need to do what’s best for users.
 A standard might declare that

 window.open() creates a new browsing context, yet browsers block popups in practice.
 Chrome has even formalized this idea of “interventions”.

 Preventing abuse is one thing, but perhaps new features are different?
 A browser can add dozens of proprietary features, but if developers decline to adopt, users don’t benefit.
 Developer adoption is frequently gated on interoperability, a proxy for “can I reach all the users I want to if my app requires this feature?”
 That is, developers often decline to use features that aren’t already in every engine they care about.

-Circularly, non-implementing browsers view features without broad use as cost rather than potential benefit.
-This is particularly true when the alternative is to improve the performance of an existing feature.
+Circularly, non-implementing engines view features without broad use as cost rather than potential benefit.
+This is particularly true when the alternative is to improve performance of existing features.
 A sure way for a browser engineer to attract kudos is to make existing content work better, thereby directly improving things for users who choose your browser.
 Said differently, product managers intuitively prefer surefire improvements to their products rather than speculative additions which might benefit competitors as much (or more).
 Enlightened ecosystem thinkers are rare, although the web has been blessed with several of them recently.

 Last, but not least, a lack of solidarity looms over the enterprise.
 Browser engineers don’t make websites for a living, so they also lack intrinsic motivation to improve the situation.
 Many an epic web standards battle to advance an “obviously” missing feature can be traced to this root.

 Note: the whole ecosystem breaks down when users do not have a real choice of engine, e.g. on iOS.
 When competition is limited vendors are free to structurally under-invest and the platform becomes less dynamic and responsive to needs.
 Everyone loses, but it’s a classic deadweight loss, making it harder to spot and call out.